Kotomi Takahata (tennis)

 Kotomi Takahata (高畑 寿弥, Takahata Kotomi) is a Japanese former professional tennis player.

 On 25 October 2010, she reached a career-high singles ranking of 562.
 She achieved her best doubles ranking of No. 108 on 10 October 2016.

-Takahata made her WTA Tour main-draw debut at the 2011 HP Open, where she received a wildcard for the doubles tournament with Shuko Aoyama.
+Takahata made her WTA Tour main-draw debut at the 2011 Japan Women's Open, where she received a wildcard for the doubles tournament with Shuko Aoyama.
 Aoyama and Takahata lost to the fourth seeds Kimiko Date-Krumm and Zhang Shuai in a tight three-setter.

-At the 2014 Japan Open, she also received a wildcard into the doubles main-draw with Kyōka Okamura.
+At the 2014 Japan Women's Open, she also received a wildcard into the main draw with Kyōka Okamura.
 They defeated Misaki Doi and Elina Svitolina in the first round, but lost to Darija Jurak and Megan Moulton-Levy in the quarterfinals.

-At the 2015 Taipei Challenger, she won the doubles title, along with Kanae Hisami.
-In the final, they defeated Marina Melnikova and Elise Mertens, in straight sets.
+At the 2015 Taipei Challenger, she won the doubles title, alongside Kanae Hisami.
+In the final, they defeated Marina Melnikova and Elise Mertens in straight sets.